Banja Koviljača Serbia Attractions

 Here is what to see in Loznica Serbia.
-It so happened that I have come to Loznica from Kokin Brod, driving through thick fog and rain in Zlatibor, hoping it will stop after Uzice, but then sharp curves on Kadinjaca disappeared into the mist again.
-Driving along Drina river brought some relief, but it wasn’t until I reached Loznica that I felt like entering a bustling civilization.
-It wasn’t all green yet, but it surely blossomed!
+It so happened that I arrived in Loznica from Kokin Brod, driving through thick fog and rain in Zlatibor, hoping it would clear up after Užice.
+However, the sharp curves on Kadinjača disappeared into the mist again.
+Driving along the Drina River brought some relief, but it wasn’t until I reached Loznica that I felt like I had entered a bustling civilization.
+It wasn’t all green yet, but it certainly blossomed with life!

 FROM BELGRADE: about 140 km

-If you are driving from Belgrade, the easiest way to come would be to take the highway via Ruma or to go via Obrenovac and Sabac.
-Coming from Nis would mean to reach Belgrade first or to go through Kraljevo and Uzice, the first option being faster because of the highway towards the capital.
+If you are driving from Belgrade, the easiest way to reach Loznica Serbia, is to take the highway via Ruma or go through Obrenovac and Šabac.
+Coming from Niš would mean either reaching Belgrade first or traveling through Kraljevo and Užice—the first option being faster because of the highway toward the capital.

 Serbia-travel-Loznica-Glimpses-of-the-World